 - 8.6 The New Homes Bonus was introduced in 2011/12 to incentivise and reward Councils and Communities that build new homes in their area.
 The bonus was originally paid as an un-ringfenced grant for six years and was paid based on the net additional homes plus an additional supplement of £350 per affordable dwelling.
 The payment is then split between local authority tiers: 80% to lower tier (Swale) and 20% to upper tier (KCC). - 8.7 Since its initial introduction the payment mechanism has undergone two fundamental changes which have significantly impacted on the income received by Swale.
 The first was the transition from payments rolled up over a 6-year period up to 2016/17 (for which the Council received £12.3m) to 5 years in 2017/18 to the new 'floor' of 4 years from 2018/19 onwards.
 The second was in 2017/18 when a national baseline of 0.4% (based on borough property numbers) was introduced which attracted no bonus funding.
-The allocation of New Homes Bonus Grant for 2024/25 is very uncertain as last year's settlement confirmed an additional one year agreement only for 2023/24.
-The current budget assumes that the grant will be awarded as the same level for 2024/25, however this imposes a risk of an increased budget gap of £1.1m if that is not the case.
-The chart below shows the current projections, but these won't be confirmed until the Settlement announcements at the end of the year.
+The allocation of New Homes Bonus Grant for 2024/25 according to the provisional settlement is £674k, which is a reduction of £429k compared to the previous year.